make-all/tuya-local/README.md

 #### type
 &nbsp;&nbsp;&nbsp;&nbsp;*(string) (Required)* The type of Goldair device.
 Currently `heater` is the only option; a
-                                              future update will add support for dehumidifiers and other devices, so setting the type now will prevent the component breaking when this functionality is released.
+                                              future update will add support for dehumidifiers and other devices, so setting the type now will prevent the integration breaking when this functionality is released.

 #### climate